ranfdev/AudioMultiRoomJS/README.md

-# MultiRoomJS-server BETA
+# AudioMultiRoomJS BETA
-A simple nodejs server that stream your favourite music.
+A simple nodejs server that sync your favourite music.
+It's easier than you think!
 ## How to:

 - [requirements](#requirements)
 - [install the server](#install-the-server)
 - [configure the server](#configure-the-server)